Printer Friendly

 ordinariness

-1. Commonly encountered; usual.
+1. Commonly encountered; usual: an ordinary delay at the bridge tolls.
 See Synonyms at common.

 2.

-3. Having immediate rather than delegated jurisdiction, as a judge.
+3. Law Having direct authority to decide a case, rather than being delegated that power, as a judge.

 4. Mathematics Designating a differential equation containing no more than one independent variable.